Who's Behind Listverse?

 8 He Mutilated Victims in the Most Gruesome Way

 Chikatilo claimed he murdered and mutilated 56 victims between 1978 and 1990.
 He was convicted of 52 murders.
 Although some of his victims were middle-aged—his oldest victim was a 44-year-old woman—he mainly approached children during his sordid killing spree.

 They were lured to a nearby forest where Chikatilo would restrain them with rope and stab them repeatedly with a knife.
 He would use mud to stuff in the victim’s mouths so they could not be heard screaming.
 He often cannibalized the remains and even drank their blood.
 Chikatilo was an organized serial killer who would bury the bodies away from the location of the murder.

 Investigators knew a maniac serial killer was on the loose as the victims were often found with their eyes gouged out or their genitals removed and stuffed in their mouths.
 Chikatilo also believed in the Russian superstition that the eyes keep a snapshot of the last thing a person sees before their death.
 Later, he discovered this was not true and stopped removing the eyes.

-When Fayina was discovered her husband had been arrested by authorities, she believed it was because he had protested about some new garages being built in the local area.
-Hearing about her husband’s real identity, she started to piece everything together—the nights he had spent away on ‘business trips’ and the blood she had found on his clothes which he claimed was from cuts as he was unloading goods.
+When Fayina discovered authorities had arrested her husband, she believed it was because he had protested about some new garages being built in the local area.
+Hearing about her husband’s real identity, she started to piece everything together—the nights he had spent away on “business trips” and the blood she had found on his clothes which he claimed was from cuts as he was unloading goods.